-Managing projects is no easy task often made even more complex by the ever growing work item count on the To do list.
+Managing projects is no easy task often made even more complex by the ever-growing work item count on the To-do list.
 While the extending list of work items is a sign of growth and moving forward, without a good system in place teams face loss of productivity and often get overwhelmed.
-Could this phenomena be postponed or even avoided?
+Could this phenomenon be postponed or even avoided?
 It sure can if you are ready to implement effective systems and tools to help your team cope in such situations.

 Most projects start out with an idea that builds and grows into a large effort worked on by a group of people.
 The beginning is rather simple – you have the main goal and start looking for ways to make it a reality, in time more people come along and things that have to be done become clearer.
 Work item count starts increasing and you set up a simple tracking system like a basic Kanban board to note down ideas and track what is being done.